supermellowcats/supermellowcats.github.io/_posts/DataScience/2020-10-01-Tips_for_beginner_programmers.md

 2. **How to debug code that runs correctly but produces incorrect results** This is a more nefarious problem with your code.
 It means all the parts of your code work well together, but they have been designed to do the wrong thing (e.g. you assembled a functional car but it only goes in reverse).
 It could involve you using incorrect logic, bad hyperparameters, forgetting to set a random seed, or many other factors.

 Typically, it is harder to ask for external help if you're at this stage.
 Since the logic is your own, you will learn a lot from finding the error yourself.
 As the author, you will also be best equipped to do this.
+Exhaustively speaking, you need to go over each line and ensure that it does exactly what you expect it to do.
+In practice, this is easier said than done in a codebase of 100s or even 1000s of lines.

-Some things you can try are:
+Some steps worth trying are:
-- Write **clean, well-commented code** so you can easily find and recheck your logic.
+- Write **clean, well-commented code** from the get-go.
+This makes it easier to find and recheck bits of logic.
 [Here](https://blog.alexdevero.com/6-simple-tips-writing-clean-code/) are some tips to write clean code.
-- **Check your logic.**
+- **Double-, triple-, quatruple-check your logic.** If you have a flow-chart or pseudocode, check that, then check that your code translates it correctly.
 - **Check for silly mistakes.** Are you loading the right data?
 Are you reusing a variable name?
 Are you setting the right parameters?
 Are you doing exactly what the requirement states?
 Have you conceptually understood the task your program is supposed to be doing?
 - **Use print statements at intermediate points** in your program to make sure your variables are as you expect them to be.
+With ML and DL, it is helpful to print the shapes of your arrays.
-- Ensure you have set a **random seed** if required.
+- Ensure you have set the correct **random seed** if required.

 Good luck!
 Progamming is a powerful, versatile and elegant skill and I hope you are excited to pick it up.